LavaMonster117/portfolio/exampleAndInfoDocs/gitBash_Important_Commands.md

 --GET REPO FROM GITHUB PROJECT--
 - git clone "RepoName/example" = clones a repo/project from github into whatever current file location you're in.
-- git pull = pulls changes and updates current repo
+- git pull = When on main or master branch, this command pulls changes and updates your local main/master from the remote repo (GOOD PRACTICE)
+- git pull origin main = After doing a "git pull" to your local main branch, you can switch branches, typ in this command, and that will pull down changes from the local main to your local branch.
+This is important to avoid conflicts and that you're up to date with the current repo.
+(GOOD PRACTICE)

 ---BRANCHES---